 The annual salary for someone with the job title of occupational therapist may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
-The median annual wage for occupational therapists was $75,400 in May 2012.
+The Bureau of Labor Statistics notes that the median annual wage for occupational therapists was $81,910 in 2016.

 As the demand for your profession grows, healthcare facilities all across the U.S. will seek out talented OTs that can supplement their current workforce.
 Cross Country Allied is a company with a long-standing reputation for quality staffing.
 We have the assignments you want in the cities you have been waiting to visit.
 Plus, when you take a travel OT assignment at Cross Country Allied, we offer an excellent benefits package that includes: